benhiepcse/MHH-BTL/README.md

   - **In LP**: Represented as a single linear equality $\sum_{i} x_{ij} = k$.
   - **In CNF**: Requires breaking into *At-least-k* and *At-most-k*.
 The naive binomial encoding for *At-most-k* generates $\binom{n}{k+1}$ clauses, leading to clause explosion on large instances.
 - **At-most-k Constraint**: $\sum_{i} x_{ij} \le k$.

+### week 03

+2353150 Vo Duy Thong used OpenAI ChatGPT as an AI assistant while implementing W03-T1 / Requirement 2.1.
+Assistance covered the clarification about schema analysis, help designing the structure of m2_ilp/schema_analysis.py, identify the relevant columns in the anonymized dataset and map them to the Module 2 concepts, clarify that each dataset row is an observed assignment record rather than a separate ILP decision variable, explain how the binary decision variable $x_{ij}$ is conceptually constructed from an invigilator (i) and a session (j).
+The implementation was authored, reviewed, tested, and integrated by the student, who remains responsible for understanding and explaining the work.